I Want to Escape from Princess Lessons

 I Want to Escape from Princess Lessons (妃教育から逃げたい私, Kisaki Kyōiku kara Nigetai Watashi) is a Japanese light novel series written by Izumi Sawano and illustrated by Miru Yumesaki.
 It was serialized online from August 2018 to May 2019 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Shufu to Seikatsu Sha, who have published two volumes between April 2019 and March 2020 under their PASH!
 Books imprint.
-A manga adaptation with art by Uri Sugata has been serialized online via Shufu to Seikatsu Sha's PASH UP! website since March 2020 and has been collected in seven tankōbon volumes.
+A manga adaptation with art by Uri Sugata was serialized online via Shufu to Seikatsu Sha's PASH UP! website from March 2020 to January 2026 and was collected in eight tankōbon volumes.
 Both the light novel and manga have been licensed in North America by J-Novel Club.
 An anime television series adaptation produced by EMT Squared aired from January to March 2025.

 Premise

 Duke's daughter Leticia "Lettie" Dorman became betrothed to Crown Prince Clarke at the age of seven.
 Once a free-spirited girl, she now feels stifled from the strict education she's receiving to make her into a proper future princess.
 Wishing for the prince to someday take an interest in someone else, she is elated to see Clarke show up to a royal ball with another woman beside him.
 Presuming her dream has come true and her engagement has been broken off, she leaves with the intention of pursuing a simple life in the countryside.
 However, her newfound peace is interrupted when Clarke shows up, claiming that they're still engaged.
 Clarke is determined to woo Lettie and marry her, while Lettie is determined to resist his charms and escape.
 The story follows the ensuing battle of wills that take place between the two of them.